Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Take every writing class you can.

-You only get as much out of a writing class as you put in, so make sure you bring your A-game.
+You only get as much out of a writing class as you put in, so bring your A-game.
 Always do the writing and bring pages to class to read.
 And take as many classes as you can.

 Because I loved writing so much in school, I tried to take as many screenwriting classes as I possibly could.